 Question 1A: List ALL current medical diagnosis or write N/A. Question 1B: Changes in your medical history over the past 4 months.
 Please provide a yes/no answer all 5 questions.
-1. Have you received a new medical diagnosis? \square Yes \square No 2.
-Have you been hospitalized? □ Yes \sqcap No 3.
-Have you had any surgeries? □ Yes □ No Have you experienced any physical injuries? \sqcap No □ Yes 4.
+1. Have you received a new medical diagnosis? □ No \square Yes 2.
+Have you been hospitalized? □ Yes \square No 3.
+Have you had any surgeries? \square Yes \square No Have you experienced any physical injuries? □ Yes □ No 4.
 Do you have any lifting limitations? □ Yes □ No If you answered yes to question 1B, please explain and attach a full medical release.
 Question 1C: Are you currently pregnant?
-(Females only) □ Yes \sqcap No If you answered yes to question 1C, please attach a full medical release with no restrictions, and your expected date of delivery.
+(Females only) □ Yes □ No If you answered yes to question 1C, please attach a full medical release with no restrictions, and your expected date of delivery.
 Question 2A: Prescription Medications.
 List all current prescription medications or write NA.
 Do not leave blank.
-Signature Student U# Print Date:
+Student U# Signature Print Date: